 When a person suspected to have GERD is charged with DUI violations, it is imperative that a medical exam is conducted to confirm a gastroesophageal reflux disease diagnosis through examination.
 It is important that the condition is revealed to both sides of the case, even though many prosecutors are unfamiliar with this type of defense for DUI.
 GERD has proven to be an effective DUI defense for many cases in the past and an experienced criminal defense attorney who has knowledge of these issues and such defense will be the best one to ensure a GERD defendant is not convicted of DUI.

 If you have been charged with DUI and have GERD, or suspect you may suffer from this reflux syndrome, it is important that you work with a criminal defense attorney who knows how to help you and your DUI case.
-Call the criminal defense lawyers of the Law Offices of David Michael Cantor now at 602.307.0808 for a free initial consultation and recommendations regarding the next steps in your defense.
+Call the criminal defense lawyers of DM Cantor now at 602.307.0808 for a free initial consultation and recommendations regarding the next steps in your defense.